 The obvious benefit of increased productivity is more work being done.
 Yet, there are more benefits than just numbers and they include satisfied customers, improved brand reputation as well as better interpersonal relations inside the company.

-To make teams productive, it’s important to be proactive and implement different strategies.
+To make teams productive, it’s important to be proactive and implement different strategies such as team time tracking tools.
 We’ll go through the ones with the highest impact on the productivity of the individuals in your organization.

 Set and track attainable goals